Skip To Main Content

 Dear Friends of Georgetown Prep,

-God bless, sincerely in Christ,
+God bless!
+Sincerely in Christ,

 Rev. James R. Van Dyke, S.J.